Smithsonian/Fabaceae_Phylogenomics_workflow/Data_processing.md

 * Check HTML output file in a browser like Firefox.

 ### 3. Running HybPiper pipeline
-[HybPiper](https://github.com/mossmatters/HybPiper) is a suite of Python scripts that uses bioinformatics tools in order to extract target sequences from target-enriched reads.
+[HybPiper](https://github.com/mossmatters/HybPiper) is a suite of Python scripts that use bioinformatics tools to extract target sequences from target-enriched reads.
 All bioinformatics modules need to be loaded via job file, or you can load them from the login node manually.
-The 'all-genes.fas' is a reference sequences that probes (baits) designed based upon it and HybPiper will map reads to this reference.
-It requires to be in a specific format.
+The 'all-genes.fas' is a reference sequence that probes (baits) designed based upon it and HybPiper will map reads to this reference.
+It requires being in a specific format.
 Sine the pipeline use SPAdes assembler, the job file set to run in the high memory nodes (himem).
-Maximum CPU in this case is 16.
+Maximum CPU, in this case, is 16.
 It's possible to use Velvet assembler instead of SPAdes.
 I used SPAdes in this example.
-In this step you need `fastq` files, so unzip them.
+In this step you need `fastq` files.

 ```
 # /bin/sh